State of Pasundan: Dissolution

 The Dutch-sponsored Pasundan government was never in control of the entire area that officially constituted the state.
 At the time of its establishment, around 25 percent of the area was in the hands of Islamic anti-Dutch groups, including Darul Islam.
 Even following the second Dutch "police action" launched against the Republic in December 1948, only one-third of the state was controlled by the Dutch.

-On 23 January 1950, Raymond Westerling's Legion of Ratu Adil (APRA) launched a coup attempt.
+On 23 January 1950, Raymond Westerling's Legion of the Just Ruler (APRA) launched a coup attempt.
 They occupied key locations in Bandung and then headed for Jakarta to attack the United States of Indonesia Cabinet.
 The coup failed, but the fact that it had been launched from Pasundan, and that several Pasundan leaders were arrested for their involvement, severely damaged the credibility of the state.
 On 9 February, a day after the USI cabinet passed an emergency law transferring the authority of the Pasundan government to a State Commissioner for Pasundan, Wiranatakusumah handed over his powers.
 The following month, Pasundan and a number of other states requested they be merged into the Republic of Indonesia.
 On 11 March 1950, the state of Pasundan became part of the Republic and ceased to exist as a separate entity.